Teradata/covalent/src/platform/core/notifications/README.md

 #### Inputs

-+ color?: 'primary', 'accent' or 'warn'
++ color?: 'primary' | 'accent' | 'warn'
   + Sets the theme color of the notification tip.
   + Defaults to 'warn'
-+ notifications?: number or boolean
++ notifications?: number | boolean
   + Number for the notification count.
   + Shows number if the input is a positive number or its no count state if boolean 'true'.
-+ positionX?: TdNotificationCountPositionX or 'before', 'after' or 'center'
++ positionX?: TdNotificationCountPositionX or 'before' | 'after' | 'center'
   + Sets the X position of the notification tip.
   + Defaults to 'after' if it has content, else 'center'.
-+ positionY?: TdNotificationCountPositionY or 'top', 'bottom' or 'center'
++ positionY?: TdNotificationCountPositionY or 'top' | 'bottom' | 'center'
   + Sets the Y position of the notification tip.
 Defaults to 'top' if it has content, else 'center'.

 ## Setup